sanger-tol/tolqc/tolqc-api/README.md

 ### schema

 Schemas are from Marshmallow.
-These serialise models, deserialise (an _individual_) request into a model, and validate a deserialised request
+These serialise models, deserialise (an _individual_) request into a model, and validate a deserialised request.

+It is **_very_** important that schemas are instantiated uniquely for each request, and are not shared.

 ### swagger